sztcmtj/Yolov3-in-Pytorch/README.md

 2. Pytorch 0.4 codes
 2. Multi-Scale Training mentioned in the paper
 -> so far as I noticed, this one is not implemented by a lot of posts about yolo out there.
-5. lots of data augmentation,thanks to [imgaug][imgaug link]
+5. lots of data augmentation,thanks to [imgaug][imgaug link]:
+[imgaug link]:https://github.com/aleju/imgaug
 3. training in coco2017 dataset
-[imgaug link]:https://github.com/aleju/imgaug

 ### How to use
 First, clone this repo by input: